StephanieAShulman/Election_Analysis/README.md

  2. The percentage of votes from each county out of the total count.
  3. The county with the highest turnout.

- All Commission questions were address by modifying existing code.
+ Additional Commission questions were addressed by modifying existing code.

 ![Alt text](https://user-images.githubusercontent.com/30667001/148059079-fd8a686e-912e-419b-b2ff-55189dac7c38.png)

 ### Election Analysis Summary
 - There were 369,711 votes cast in the election.
-- Of the three counties, the greatest number of votes were cast in Denver County.
+- Of the three counties, the greatest number of votes were cast in Denver County (306,055 or 82.8% of the vote).
-  - Arapahoe contributed 24,801 votes (6.7%) and Jefferson 38,855 (10.5%) compared with Denver 306,055 (82.8%).
+  - Votes cast in Arapahoe (24,801 at 6.7%) and Jefferson (38,855 at 10.5%) counties were much fewer than that of Denver County.
 - Of the three candidates running:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.